 The following links provide access to general methods of testing used by the Laboratory, submssion guidelines, complaint procedure and the documents necessary for submitting evidence, filing a complaint or submitting a customer satisfaction survey.
 These are for agencies utilizing lab services only.

 The Erie County Central Police Services Forensic Laboratory (ECCPSFL) is located in the Public Safety Campus at 45 Elm Street in downtown Buffalo, NY.
-The laboratory has a staff of twenty-four (24) members who serve to provide scientific support to over fourty (40) Local, State, and Federal law enforcement agencies.
-The ECCPSFL is accredited in all disciplines listed below by the New York State Commission of Forensic Science and the American Society of Crime Laboratory Directors/Laboratory Accreditation Board.
+The laboratory has a staff of twenty-five (25) members who serve to provide scientific support to over forty (40) Local, State, and Federal law enforcement agencies.
+The ECCPSFL is accredited in all disciplines listed below by the New York State Commission of Forensic Science and the ANSI National Accreditation Board.
 The laboratory was first accredited by ASCLD/LAB on September 27, 1993 in the following disciplines:

 Currently, we are accredited in the following disciplines:

 For information regarding referral to an accredited laboratory for forensic testing that is not offered by the ECCPSFL, please contact the Laboratory Director.
 The principle mission of the Erie County CPS Forensic Laboratory is to provide centralized scientific support and assistance in association with criminal investigations.
 This is generally accomplished through the analysis of recovered items of physical evidence.
 Once forensic scientists are consulted, they serve to provide the criminal justice system with analytical testing, formal scientific reports and opinion testimony.